Edit of I Will Make You Proud wip Stoick realizes Hiccup is more observant than he thought

 Stoick closed the door and sank into the waiting chair, relieved to be home.
 Today had been gripe day and the number of people who turned up to complain was bigger than usual.
 Devastating winter was here, confining everyone to their homes.
 They tribe was edgy, tired of the cold and the restricted trade, and sick of each other.
 The hostility infected everyone and more quarrels broke out.
 The Chief didn’t have the luxury of impatience, but he was ready to tie Gerda Thorston and Tola Larsson together until they settled their differences.
 The healers complained about the growing shortage of ingredients for their remedies. the Hooligan tribe became edgy Those were things only the Chief could decide.
 Chasing down lost sheep, mediating a weeklong argument between Gerda Thorston and Tola Larssen, and being told by Gothi that she couldn’t gather all the herbs she needed by herself were not part of that plan.
 He was Stoick the Vast, not Odin; there were limits to his time and energy.

 But he was home now, home to his boy Hiccup and his never-ceasing speech.
 The child always rattled on, finding more to say in a few seconds than Stoick could credit.
 It was unnatural the way Hiccup never seemed to stop.
 He could chase after any animal, any bird, anyone who interested him.
 His mind captured all kinds of odd notions and chewed on them.
 Usually, he’d blurt out whatever it was he was thinking at full speed, expecting Stoick to keep up.
 It was a struggle, and sometimes he wished the lad would simply slow down.
 Stoick kept searching for an indication that Hiccup had some sort of an attention span, but so far it had been a wasted effort.

 Stoick gave a deliberate sigh; he was here, and it was time to be Hiccup’s Daddy instead of a chief.

-Stoick glanced across the table to discover his son carrying an oversized mug.
-He set the tankard by Stoick—it held ale—and waited, silent for once.
-Then he spoke.
+He glanced across the table to discover his son carrying an oversized mug.
+He set the tankard by Stoick—it held ale—and looked at Stoick.

 “Do you want one block of ice or two?”